KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/applying-machine-learning/applying-machine-learning.md

     ![Query results showing enhanced output](images/3038282310.png)

 What do the results tell us?
-The above results tell us that to understand why an insufficient funds event occurs we need to examine the occurrence of late mortgage payments by a customer, their segment name and the mortgage amount.
+The above results tell us that to understand why an insufficient funds event occurs, we need to examine the occurrence of late mortgage payments by a customer, their segment name and the mortgage amount.
 Note that the analysis doesn't focus on specific attribute values.
 The analysis shows that by using the top four attributes we could expect a better-than-average (53%) ability to predict the likelihood of an insufficient funds event based on the top three attributes identified by the EXPLAIN procedure.

 Conversely, we can say that demographic attributes such as job\_type, marital\_status and education have no impact on whether a customer is likely to incur an insufficient funds event.